Discovering...

 Fes-based journalist with a food and crafts obsession, Leila spends her weeks between the tanneries, the Qarawiyyin quarter and the kitchens of the old city.
 She covers Fes, Meknes, food and Moroccan culture.
 Fes · 11+ years covering Morocco

 The Complexe Sportif de Fès is the city's principal football and athletics stadium, sitting in the ville nouvelle — the French-planned modern district south-west of the historic medina.
 It opened in 2007 as a multi-use ground and has served as home to local football and regional fixtures ever since.
-For the 2030 World Cup it received a renovation, and as of mid-2026 its capacity is reported to be in the region of 35,000 or more, which places it among the smaller of Morocco's six host venues.
+For the 2030 World Cup it received a substantial renovation, and as of mid-2026 its capacity is reported to be around 55,800 after expansion from roughly 45,000, which places it in the middle of Morocco's six host venues.

-That relatively compact size shapes the whole match-day experience.
+That mid-sized scale shapes the whole match-day experience.
 Where Casablanca's Grand Stade Hassan II is a 115,000-seat colossus outside the city, the Fes ground is woven into an existing urban district, close to hotels, restaurants and the train line.
-Crowds are large but not overwhelming, and the surrounding streets absorb foot traffic more gently than at a mega-stadium on a greenfield site.
+It is comfortably larger than the coastal grounds at Agadir and Marrakech, yet smaller than the giants at Casablanca, Tangier and Rabat — big enough for a real World Cup atmosphere, but set in streets that absorb foot traffic more gently than a mega-stadium on a greenfield site.
+The table below places it among all six Moroccan venues.

 Because tournament seating maps, hospitality tiers and the exact renovated capacity can shift as FIFA finalises arrangements, treat any single figure as approximate.
 What is confirmed is that Fes is a 2030 host and that its stadium was already brought up to continental standard for the Africa Cup of Nations that Morocco staged across the 2025–26 winter.